spm2020spring/JenkinsPipelineTutorial/Jenkins-CICD-HowTo.rst

-We have two servers, one for the remote git repository (git-server-ip-address), and another (my-server-ip-address) for running jenkins.  my-server-ip-address will also run our web application, which is to be built using jenkins pipeline.
+We have two servers, one for hosting the remote git repository (git-server-ip-address), and another (my-server-ip-address) for running jenkins.  my-server-ip-address will also run our web application, which is to be built using the jenkins pipeline.
 We need to establish the relationship between git-server-ip-address and my-server-ip-address through jenkins, so that jenkins is able to fetch code from git-server-ip-address, build it and run it.